shri2588/shri2588/Readme.md

 <br />

-Hi, I'm Shrikant Dwivedi, working as a Full Stack Web Developer from India and currently an web intern in [@Paathsala.world](https://paathshala.world/) ,Student of [@Dr. Harisingh A Central Gour University, Sagar](http://www.dhsgsu.ac.in/).
+Hi, I'm Shrikant Dwivedi, working as a Director from India and currently an CEO in [Softseekers Infotech Pvt.
+Ltd](https://softseekersinfotech.com/) ,Student of [@Dr. Harisingh A Central Gour University, Sagar](http://www.dhsgsu.ac.in/).